RoddickM/RoddickM/README.md

 - 👋 Hi, I’m @RoddickM
-- 👀 I’m interested in games, badminton and warhammer 40k
+- 👀 I’m interested in games, bouldering and warhammer 40k
-- 🌱 I’m currently learning programming with python, currently learning how to apply OOP in object oriented programming
+- 🌱 I’m currently doing a full-stack engineering couse at CodeCademy
 - 💞️ I’m looking to collaborate on beginner friendly python projects that can help me grow my programming knowledge
 - 📫 How to reach me - Instagram: @spotman_roddick, github: @RoddickM, email: roddicktsaqib@gmail.com